abhishekjadhav3470/dvc-ML_demo/README.md

 ```

-## STEP 09: create the stage 01 python file and all_utils file:
+## Step_09: create the stage 01 python file and all_utils file:
 ```bash
 touch src/stage_01_load_save.py src/utils/all_utils.py
 ```
 content of both these files can be refererd from the reference given

-## STEP 10: create the dvc.yaml file and add the stage 01:
+## Step_10: create the dvc.yaml file and add the stage 01:
 ```bash
 touch dvc.yaml
 ```